 - Vermiculite: Vermiculite is those silvery-gray flecks you see in potting soil.
 It’s a mica-type material that is heated up and expanded, to increase its water holding capacity.
 The particles soak up water and nutrients and hold them in the mix until the plants are ready to access them.
 Perlite is also good as a soil covering for seeds that need to remain consistently moist to germinate.
 You may see vermiculite for sale at home improvement stores, for use in insulation or plaster.
 This grade vermiculite is not really suitable for potting mixes since it does not absorb water easily.

 - Seeds don’t require fertilizer for germination, so it is somewhat wasted if you are using it for seed starting.
-By the time the seedlings have grown true leaves and require supplemental food, what ever was in the mix has begun to dissipate.
+By the time the seedlings have grown true leaves and require supplemental food, whatever was in the mix has begun to dissipate.

 - Wetting agents are becoming increasingly popular.
-That’s understandable, if you’ve ever worked with straight peat moss.
+That’s understandable if you’ve ever worked with straight peat moss.
 Wetting agents are polymers added to the soil to greatly improve their water absorbing ability.
 I don’t know of any certified organic wetting agents, perhaps because by nature, a soil wetting agent can’t be quickly bio-degradable or they’d be useless.
-I’ve always had good luck without a wetting agent, but making sure my mix is well moistened before I put it into pots or cell packs and then, not letting it dry out.
+I’ve always had good luck without a wetting agent but making sure my mix is well moistened before I put it into pots or cell packs and then, not letting it dry out.
 Watering containers from the bottom will help with this.

 - You may also see pH adjusting amendments such as limestone or gypsum.
 Mixes will vary by manufacturer and region.
 Occasionally a particular plant will favor certain amendments over others, but for seed starting a basic mix is generally sufficient.
 These will be labeled for seed starting or as a starter or germination mix.

 The best way to judge a potting mix is to see how well your seedling do.
 If you get good germination and the seedlings start off a healthy green, all is well.
 Otherwise adjust your mix, starting with the pH.
-Here are some recipes for creating your own soilless potting mix.

 Basic Soilless Potting Mix